 The relationship between proximity and productivity does not just amplify economic differences that arise because of other exogenous factors.
 If amplification effects are strong enough then they can create disparities between locations that are identical in underlying characteristics.
-In the next section we will draw out this argument in the international setting, in the context of changing trade costs.
+In section 3 we will draw out this argument in the international setting, in the context of changing trade costs.
 Here, we point to its importance as a driving force behind the existence of cities.
-Cities are the most commonplace manifestation of the unevenness of economic activity.
-Yet a world with diminishing returns to activity would have no cities, as activity would be smeared across space.
+Cities are the most commonplace manifestation of the unneveness of economic activity.
+Yet a world with diminishing returns to activity would not have cities, as activity would be smeared across space.
 The apparatus outlined in this paper gives a very simple story for their existence.
 The productivity-proximity relationship is a force for clustering all activity into a mega-city.
-Pulling in the opposite direction are dispersion forces; product market competition, meaning that some firms remain dispersed in order to supply remote consumers, and high urban prices of immobile factors.
-If workers are free to migrate within a country, then the only immobile factor is land, the price of which is bid up, this also raising urban wages as mobile workers are compensated for regional variations in the cost of living.
-Further dispersion forces are generally not sector specific, although some of the agglomeration forces are because (as we saw in section 1) the proximity-productivity relationship can vary between sectors.
+Pulling in the opposite direction are dispersion forces.
+Product market competition, meaning that some firms remain dispersed in order to supply remote consumers.
+And high urban prices of immobile factors which, if workers are free to migrate within a country, means a high price of land.
+Urban land prices get bid up, this also raising urban wages as mobile workers are compensated for regional variations in the cost of living.
+Further dispersion forces may be provided by urban congestion and commuting costs.
+Notice that the dispersion forces are generally not sector specific, although some of the agglomeration forces are; as we saw in section 1, the proximity-productivity relationship can vary between sectors.
 This gives rise to sectorally specialized cities - London and Hollywood - the size of which depends on the importance of the sector in the world or regional economy.